keeea/Hotel_Review_Analysis/_posts/2021-12-19-Reviewers-sentiment.md

 > The median polarity of positive reviews: 0.4
 >
 > The average polarity of negative reviews: 0.0355
-> The median polarity of negative reviews: 0.0
+> The median polarity of negative reviews: 0.01
 Here are **two interactive distribution plots**.
-Fssirst take a look at the polarity distribution of the integrated reviews.
-Most polarities are near 0, which represents slightly negative feelings, and some are in the range of -0.2 to -0.1, which means strongly negative emotions.
-Also, some polarities are more evenly distributed in the field of 0.3-0.7, while a small number of polarities are more significant than 0.7.
+First, take a look at the polarity one.
+We can see that the polarity of negative reviews is concentrated in 0 - 0.2, while the polarity of positive reviews is concentrated in the range of 0.3 - 0.7, proving the above conclusion again.
+Then, focused on integrated reviews.
+Most polarities are near 0, which represents slightly negative feelings; there is another little peak at -0.2, which represents extremely negative feelings; and there are also many polarities evenly distribute between 0.2 and 1, which represents positive feelings.

 <div id="hv-chart-1"></div>

-In summary, **positive reviews are a bit more** than negative reviews overall, but some **negative reviews are very extreme**.
+In summary, the **overall review sentiment is more negative**, and most of them are just slightly negative, while there is **more chance to get extremely positive reviews**.
 This result enlightens hotel managers that the most important thing to pay attention to is to reduce the appearance of these extremely negative comments, that is, to **prioritize improving the shortages** rather than further optimizing the existing advantages.

 ### The distribution of subjectivity